 - 8.1 The Council will hold Ordinary meetings for the transaction of general business.
-The arrangements for these meetings shall be determined by the Chief Executive in consultation with the Leaders of Political Groups. - 8.2 All ordinary meetings of the Council will be held at 6.30 pm and will take place at the Guildhall, unless otherwise determined by the Council.
+The arrangements for these meetings shall be determined by the Chief Executive in consultation with the Leaders of Political Groups. - 8.2 Normally ordinary meetings of the Council will be held at 6.30 pm at the Guildhall. , Different arrangements may be made with the agreement of Council. - 8.3 The order of business at every ordinary meeting of the Council shall be: - a) to choose a person to preside if the Lord Mayor or Deputy Lord Mayor is absent;